asacowis/rocur/curator-admin/manage_tweetdeck.md

 - Wednesday PM: Identify who is the next RoCur signed up in the [schedule](https://docs.google.com/spreadsheets/d/1wxjdP5EMimDbDrJIK1rY_adquD3MqZD__wT9oLosxZQ/edit?usp=sharing).
 You can find more information about the RoCur using the [responses](https://docs.google.com/spreadsheets/d/11HUV3BQ3uLykiFEKRH6LbbdCPZbxOWuo7VGJA42J0HY/edit?usp=sharing) from the [initial interest form](https://docs.google.com/forms/d/1FUgoURqZADAp7V5ir6Gx1DVxoJ1Ywe9i60ZuuJ1bUII/edit?usp=sharing).
 - Wednesday PM: In Tweetdeck, click _Accounts_ and then _Manage team_ to add the RoCur's twitter handle to be able to tweet from the account.
 - Wednesday PM: send a message by email or twitter by Wednesday night confirming RoCur's participation and giving them detailed information on how the process works.
 See _Email/message to send RoCur_ below for more details.
+- Wednesday PM: send a thank you message to last week's RoCur.
-- Sunday PM: Change bio/photo to RoCur
+- Sunday PM: Change bio/photo to RoCur.
 - Sunday PM: Use google form with responses to make the icongraph for the RoCur.
 - Sunday PM: Set up a scheduled tweet to be posted at Monday at 8am EST that announces the RoCur and including the icongraph.